Japanese war crimes: War crimes in Vietnam

-The Viet Minh had begun fighting the Vichy French in 1944, then began attacking the Japanese in early 1945 after Japan replaced the French government on 9 March 1945.
+The Viet Minh started to launch attacks against the Vichy French in 1944, then, they started to launch attacks against the Japanese in early 1945, after Japan replaced the French government on 9 March 1945.
 After the Viet Minh rejected Japanese demands to cease fighting and support Japan, the Japanese implemented the Three Alls policy (San Kuang) against the Vietnamese, pillaging, burning, killing, torturing, and raping Vietnamese women.

 Japanese officers ordered their soldiers to behead and burn Vietnamese.
-Some claimed that Taiwanese and Manchurian soldiers in the Japanese army were participating in atrocities against the Vietnamese.
+According to some claims, Taiwanese and Manchurian soldiers who served in the Japanese army participated in the atrocities which were committed against the Vietnamese.

-The Japanese on occasion attacked Vietnamese while masquerading as Viet Minh.
-They also tried to play the Vietnamese against the French by spreading false rumours that the French were massacring Vietnamese at the time to distract the Vietnamese from Japanese atrocities.
-Similarly, they attempted to play the Laotians against the Vietnamese by inciting Lao people to kill Vietnamese, as Lao murdered seven Vietnamese officials in Luang Prabang and Lao youths were recruited to an anti-Vietnam organization by the Japanese when they took over Luang Prabang.
+On several occasions, the Japanese attacked Vietnamese while they were masquerading as Viet Minh.
+At the same time, the Japanese tried to turn the Vietnamese against the French by spreading false rumors in which they accused the French of massacring Vietnamese.
+Similarly, they attempted to turn the Laotians against the Vietnamese by inciting Laotians to kill Vietnamese, in one massacre, Lao murdered seven Vietnamese officials in Luang Prabang and Lao youths were recruited into an anti-Vietnamese organization by the Japanese when they occupied Luang Prabang.

-The Japanese also started openly looting the Vietnamese.
-In addition to taking French-owned properties Japanese soldiers stole watches, pencils, bicycles, money, and clothing.
+Additionally, the Japanese openly started to commit acts of looting against the Vietnamese.
+In addition to looting French-owned properties, Japanese soldiers stole watches, pencils, bicycles, money, and clothing.

-Vietnam was in the grip of a famine in 1945 caused in part by Japanese requisition of food without payment; the Japanese beheaded Vietnamese who stole bread and corn while they were starving.
+In 1944 and 1945, Vietnam was in the grip of a famine which was partially caused when the Japanese requisitioned food without payment; the Japanese beheaded starving Vietnamese who stole bread and corn.
 The Vietnamese professor Văn Tạo and Japanese professor Furuta Moto both conducted a study in the field on the Japanese induced famine of 1945 admitting that Japan killed two million Vietnamese by starvation.

 On 25 March 2000, the Vietnamese journalist Trần Khuê wrote an article "Dân chủ: Vấn đề của dân tộc và thời đại" in which he harshly criticized ethnographers and historians in Ho Chi Minh City's Institute of Social Sciences such as Dr. Đinh Văn Liên and Professor Mạc Đường for trying to whitewash Japan's atrocities against the Vietnamese by, among other things, changing the death toll of two million Vietnamese dead at the hands of the Japanese famine to one million, calling the Japanese invasion as a presence and calling Japanese fascists as simply Japanese at the Vietnam-Japan international conference.